hubmapconsortium/spatial-api/README.md

 ### PROD Documenting the Docker image
 For PROD, after you've created the numbered release you should save it in the project [Release](https://github.com/hubmapconsortium/spatial-api/releases) page.
-On this page, click on the "Draft a new release" (white on black) button.
+On this page, click on the `Draft a new release` (white on black) button.
-Click on the 'Choose a tag' button, enter the tag name, and then the '+ Create new tag: on publish'.
+Click on the `Choose a tag` button, enter the tag name, and then the `+ Create new tag: on publish`.
-Create a new release version in the "Release title" box.
+Create a new release version in the `Release title` box.
-Use the same release number as in DockerHub, but prefix it with the letter v (see "Tag suggestion" on the left), and enter release notes in the "Write" section.
+Use the same release number as in DockerHub, but prefix it with the letter v (see `Tag suggestion` on the left), and enter release notes in the `Write` section.
-Then click on the "Publish Release" (green) button.
+Then click on the `Publish Release` (green) button.

 ### Deploy the Saved Image
 For PROD, download the new numbered release image from DockerHub to the deployment server in the Git repository